nfd/filepirate/README.md

     let g:filepirate_rescan="<F5>"

-You can use the same technique to change the following additional keys bindings, if you like:
+You can use the same technique to change the following additional key bindings, if you like:

 * `g:filepirate_up`: move cursor up (default: &lt;Up&gt;).
 * `g:filepirate_down`: move cursor down (default: &lt;Down&gt;).